How You Should Be Planning Your Retirement – For Singles

 So what are her concerns?

-Well…again….I don’t know that much about this person but I do know that it’s all up to her to make sure she’ll survive financially.
+Well…again…I don’t know that much about this person, but I do know that it’s all up to her to make sure she’ll survive financially.
 She isn’t going to inherit any more money and nobody is going to support her in case of need.

 Here are the steps I recommend:

-1. What’s the plan Clare?
+1. What’s the plan, Clare?

-You have to have an airtight plan for the future.
-How much does it cost you to live now?
-How much will it cost you to live when you retire?
-What will your sources of income be?
+You must have an airtight plan for the future.
+How much does it cost me to live now?
+How much money do I need to retire?
+Should I pay off my mortgage?
+What will my sources of income be?

 You simply must have a financial plan.
+I actually think this more important for a single person than for a married person and I’ll tell you why.
 My experience tells me that married couples – especially if they have children – find it very tough to forecast what is going to be down the road.
 So many things are changing so often that plans must be very flexible.
 Even then, they may not be much use.

-Of course it’s better to plan and be wrong than not to plan but a married person’s financial plan is subject to more change than a single person’s.
+Of course it’s better to plan and be wrong than not to plan, but a married person’s financial plan is subject to more change than a single person’s.
 At least that’s been my experience.

 Single folks that I know have had time to figure out what they like and what they don’t like.
 They have fewer distractions.
 Fewer obstacles.
-They seem to find a groove and it’s rare that I see single folks who make huge, unexpected changes.
+They seem to find a groove, and it’s rare that I see single folks who make huge, unexpected changes.

-2. Long term care insurance
+2. Long-term care insurance

-I’m not a big fan of this coverage for most people but when it comes to singles, this coverage can be extremely important.
-I’ll write an entire post about what to look for – and what to look out for – when it comes to long term care soon.
+I’m not a big fan of this coverage for most people, but when it comes to singles this coverage can be extremely important.
+I’ll write an entire post about what to look for – and what to look out for – when it comes to long-term care soon.
 But if anyone is a candidate for this coverage, it’s a single person.

-On the other hand, nobody is going to be there to provide for her so she may find herself needing to pay for services that couples or folks with kids get for free.
+Caveat: Sometimes a single person doesn’t need long-term care because they can use up all their own assets and not need to worry about leaving anything behind for a survivor.
+On the other hand, nobody is going to be there to provide for them, so they may find themselves needing to pay for services that couples or folks with kids get for free.

-Of course you have to look at your own situation before you make a decision but all things being equal, singles need to consider this coverage.
+Of course you have to look at your own situation before you make a decision, but all things being equal, singles need to consider this coverage.

-3. Estate planning.
+3. Estate planning

 This also depends on your unique situation.
 If you don’t care about leaving money for other people or charities, you may not care about having a good estate plan.
-The probate lawyers will certain appreciate it if you ignore this!
+The probate lawyers will certainly appreciate it if you ignore this!

 In summary, I’d say a financial plan, long-term care and estate planning are the major issues that singles have to consider differently than couples.